subash9860/Flutter-Interview-Questions-with-Answers/README.md

 	Widgets are nested with each other to build the app.
 It means your app's root is itself a widget, and all the way down is a widget also.
 For example, a widget can display something, can define design, can handle interaction, etc.

 5. What are the two main types of widgets?

-   There are two types of widgets: 1.StatelessWidget : A widget that does not require mutable state.
+	<br>There are two types of widgets: 1.StatelessWidget : A widget that does not require mutable state.
 2. StatefulWidget: A widget that has mutable state.

 6. What is the difference between the Stateless and the Stateful widgets?